syncfusion-content/uwp-docs/uwp/SfDataGrid/Row-Height-Customization.md

 ---
 layout: post
-title: Row Height Customization in SfDataGrid.
+title: Row Height customization in SfDataGrid.
 description: How to customize the row heights in SfDataGrid.
 platform: uwp
 control: SfDataGrid